sadmankiba/bendability/docs/Promoters.md

 1. >90% contains a rigid area (C0 around (-0.6 - -0.8))
 2. About 60% rigid areas are close to TSS.
 3. Most are a downward hill. width 50bp to 100bp.

+## Motif contribution comparison in PMwB and PMoB

+### Research Question
+1. Does any motif show completely opposite contrib?
+2. Any pattern among motifs with highest or lowest contrib to c0 found before?

+### Procedure

+### Observations

 ## Code References
 [C1] `chromosome.crossregions.DistribPlot.prob_distrib_prmtr_ndrs`